 Chair: Simon Ramos, Traffic Management & Operations Engineer, City of Phoenix

-Vice Chair: Sean Kau, ITS Technician, City of Peoria
+Vice Chair: Stin Weber, ITS Supervisor, City of Glendale

 ITS & Signal Technicians Task Force Charter coming soon